arjunsarkar5478-rgb/Operating_System_Coursework/docs/week1.md

 Phase 1: System Planning and Distribution Selection

-Here is my documentation for all the required deliverables for Phase 1: System Planning.
+This is my documentation of all of the deliverables that were required in the Phase 1: System Planning.

 Deliverable 1: System Architecture Diagram

-To start, I designed the system architecture required by the assessment brief.
-The goal was to build a two-system setup that separates my admin workstation from the server I'll be managing.
-This setup is a lot like a professional "jump box" or "bastion host" environment, which is great real-world practice [1], [2].
+Firstly, I have created the system architecture that the assessment brief required.
+These were aimed at creating a two systems configuration that disassociates my administrator workstation and the server that I will be administering.
+This environment is similar to a professional jumphosting or bastion host setup which is excellent in the real world [1], [2].

 <img width="1077" height="656" alt="System Architecture Diagram" src="https://github.com/user-attachments/assets/91559249-e418-4555-b59a-c28e3068db2d" />

 Deliverable 2: Server Distribution Selection Justification

-For my server VM, I decided to use Ubuntu Server 24.04.3 LTS.
-This was a very deliberate choice for a few key reasons:
+In the case of my VM server, I chose to use Ubuntu Server 24.04.3 LTS.
+This was a highly calculated decision because of the following reasons:

-I) Long-Term Support (LTS): The "LTS" version is key.
-It means I get five years of free security updates [3], [4].
-For a server, stability and security are far more important than brand-new features, so this felt like the most professional choice.
+I) Long-Term Support (LTS): The LTS version is important.
+It implies five years of complimentary security updates [3], [4].
+To a server, stability and security are much more significant than new features, and as such, this was the most professional decision.

-II) Industry & Cloud Popularity: Ubuntu is the most popular Linux for cloud computing and servers [3], [6].
-Statistics show it holds over 33% of the Linux market [5].
-This means any skills I learn on it are directly valuable for a job, which hits the "Employability" theme of the module.
+II) Industry, Cloud Popularity: Ubuntu is most popularly used in cloud computing and server [3], [6].
+According to the statistics, it controls more than 33 percent of the Linux market [5].
+This implies that whatever skills I acquire on it are directly marketable in a job, which strikes the theme of the module on Employability.

-III) Community & Documentation: It has a massive community, so finding solutions to problems is much easier.
-If I get stuck, someone has almost certainly posted a fix for it online [7].
+III) Community and Documentation: It possesses a huge community, thus it is much easier to find solutions to issues.
+In case I become stuck, there will be a solution posted somewhere online almost definitely [7].

-IV) Ease of Use: While it's based on the super-stable Debian, Ubuntu is generally seen as easier to get started with [7].
-Its apt package manager is also really simple to use for installing software.
+IV) Accessibility: Ubuntu is considered to be easier to start with, although it is also founded on the rock-solid Debian [7].
+Its package management system is also most efficient and very easy to use when installing software.

 Deliverable 3: Workstation Configuration Justification

-For my workstation, I went with Option A from the brief, which is to use a separate Linux Desktop VM.
-I installed Ubuntu 25.10 Desktop for this.
+In the case of my work station, I have chosen Option A of the brief which consists of using a different Linux Desktop VM.
+I installed Ubuntu version 25.10 Desktop because of this.

-I) Mimicking Professional Practice: This setup mimics how a real sysadmin works.
-My workstation is a "bastion host" (or "jump server") [1], [2].
-The server is on a private network, and my workstation is the only computer allowed to connect to it.
-This is a core security practice that reduces the server's attack surface.
+I) Simulation of Professional Practice: This configuration is a replica of real-world activity of a sysadmin.
+My workstation is a jump server (or bathtion host) [1], [2].
+The server is within a private network and my workstation is the only computer that is authorized to be connected to it.
+It is one of the fundamental security practices that decrease the attack surface of the server.

-II) Enforcing the Rules: It also forces me to follow the rules of the project!
-By using a separate machine, I physically can't use the server's console.
-It guarantees I am doing all my work over SSH as required.
+II) Applying the Rules: It also makes me abide by the regulations of the project!
+I can not physically use the console of the server, by using a separate machine.
+It has ensured that I am performing all my tasks as needed over SSH.

-III) Isolation: It keeps my project work (my scripts, my SSH keys) separate from my main laptop, which is just a good security habit.
+III) Isolation: It maintains my project work (my scripts, my SSH keys) separated out of my main laptop, which is only a good security behavior.

 Deliverable 4: Network Configuration Documentation

-I had to set up the network so my two VMs could talk to each other, but also so both could get to the internet for updates.
+I needed to configure the network, such that my two VMs could communicate with each other, as well as both could access the internet to update.

 Host-Only Network

-First, I created a "Host-Only Network" (vboxnet0) in VirtualBox.
-This acts as the private, isolated network just for my two VMs.
-The gateway for this network is 192.168.56.1.
+The first thing I did was to create a host-only network (vboxnet0) in VirtualBox.
+This is the personal, closed network only of my two VMs.
+The IP address of the gateway to this network is 192.168.56.1.

 <img width="1047" height="743" alt="Screenshot 2025-11-12 212050" src="https://github.com/user-attachments/assets/b9d40c81-7d63-4b89-a75d-eb469849bbdc" />

 VM Network Adapter Configuration

-I configured both my Workstation and Server VMs with two network adapters each:
+My Workstation and Server VMs were set up with two network adapters each:

-I) Adapter1 (Host-Only): This connects the VM to my private vboxnet0 network.
+I) Adapter1 (Host-Only): This is an interface that connects the VM to my own vboxnet0 network.
+This is my ssh adapter.
-This is the adapter I use for SSH

 <img width="952" height="599" alt="Screenshot 2025-11-12 212731" src="https://github.com/user-attachments/assets/8d27ad7b-2723-4dec-9a35-0823ad79a8d6" />
 <img width="950" height="597" alt="Screenshot 2025-11-12 212744" src="https://github.com/user-attachments/assets/aa2ec07e-9b47-47ec-97f8-d58e8e843354" />

-II) Adapter2 (NAT): This gives the VM internet access in a safe, firewalled way.
-This will be critical later for downloading tools like fail2ban and lynis.
+II) Adapter2 (NAT): This provides the VM with access to the internet in a safe and firewalled manner.
+This will come in handy in future to download applications such as fail2ban and lynis.

 <img width="957" height="592" alt="Screenshot 2025-11-13 101933" src="https://github.com/user-attachments/assets/40e647ae-bc99-4437-8558-03d6830c8a01" />
 <img width="962" height="595" alt="Screenshot 2025-11-13 101952" src="https://github.com/user-attachments/assets/7e01a5e1-dcbd-4cc7-acc5-f9db8a8bc0e6" />